 Understandably, John rarely spoke publicly about the bombing, but he and his wife gave a substantial sum of money towards the endowment of a bursary in the name of their son - Nicholas, at the Dragon Preparatory School in Oxford, which has been associated with the Mountbatten/Knatchbull family for 50 years.
 Shortly before the launch of a public appeal to raise money for the award, Patricia said - "the past 25 years would have been far more difficult without my husband.
 In fact it would have been unbearably ghastly.
 We have been married a long time, but I dare say that if we had a spare lunch or dinner and had to pick one person, we'd still choose each other."
 The Nicholas Knatchbull Travel Fund (previously known as the Nicholas Knatchbull Memorial Fund) was established to offer financial assistance to 'Old Dragons' to enable them to take part in activities and expeditions which encourage initiative and foster understanding between young people both in the United Kingdom and abroad.

-by Michael Aspel for the show "This Is Your Life"
+by Michael Aspel for his "This Is Your Life"

 Patricia & John, 7th Lord Brabourne

-during the recording of "This Is Your Life"
+at the recording of his "This Is Your Life"